bodyweight hamstring exercise

 Benefits of the Swiss Ball Leg Curl

-Highly focused exercises, like the Swiss leg curl, may not bring a wide variety of benefits but they do bring concentrated advantages.
-Here are some of these benefits:
+• Highly focused exercises like the Swiss ball leg curl may not bring a wide variety of benefits, but they do bring concentrated advantages that carry over to everyday life and sports.

-- Spinal stability and balance – Swiss ball is shaky and tests your balance and stability.
-This helps you improve your spinal coordination, flexibility, and overall stability, especially among sedentary women.
+• Spinal stability and balance: The Swiss ball is unstable and tests your balance and stability.
+This helps you improve spinal coordination, flexibility, and overall stability, especially among sedentary individuals.
+Over time, better trunk control can mean that you don't have to make as many "tweaks" when you bend, lift, or change direction.

 Swiss Ball Leg Curl Variations